 As a kid, JT spent many hours learning about the earth and the universe, despite growing up in the concrete jungle of Shanghai, China.
 After moving to the United States and getting his degree in Physics, he dedicated his life in creating resilient systems, be them ecological systems, social systems, business systems, or computer systems.
 During his free time, JT likes to write essays and fictions, produce music, go camping, and practice Tibetan Buddhism.
 He credits Tibetan Buddhism for his initial understanding and commitment to interdependence and non-duality, which later on led him to study more regenerative practices and system science.
-Checkout his blog post detailing the founding of SymbiOp!
+JT is one of the three original founders of SymbiOp.
+Checkout his blog post detailing the founding journey!

 Lead Landscape Designer

 Born and raised on the west coast, Nutmeg has deep connections to the local ecosystems.
 Her passion drove her to study ecological landscape design and later on create her own landscaping business.
 She has also developed a line of sustainable herbal products using the plants she cultivated.
+Nutmeg is one of the three original founders of SymbiOp.
 During her free time, Nutmeg likes to tend her garden, cook, write music, and volunteer for social/environmental justice organizations.

 Lead Landscape Designer

-Before calling Portland home, Matt operated an ecological landscaping and nursery business on Vancouver Island, Canada that was featured in local publications.
-Though he started in traditional landscaping, he soon got tired of the unsustainable practices and toxic culture of that industry.
-As a member of the Metis Nation of BC, it became more and more important for him to reconnect with the indigenous side of his lineage and restore his relationship with the land.
-He studied from indigenous elders from all over the world, and has been practicing ecological landscaping ever since.
-During his free time, Matt enjoys exploring the nooks and crannies of new neighborhoods by bike and getting lost in the woods with his husband.
+Matt started his career in the conventional landscaping industry many years ago.
+However, he soon got tired of the unsustainable practices and toxic culture of that industry.
+As a member of the Metis Nation of British Columbia, it became more and more important for him to reconnect with his Indigenous lineage, restore his relationship with the land, and educate people on the importance of traditional ecological knowledge.
+He has since studied from Indigenous elders from all over the world, and has been practicing regenerative land management ever since.
+Before joining SymbiOp, Matt operated an ecological landscaping and nursery business that was featured in local publications.
+After joining SymbiOp, he was instrumental in the creation and expansion of our garden shop and landscaping operation.
+He currently works as one of our lead landscape designers.
+During his free time, Matt enjoys spending time tending his garden , exploring the nooks and crannies of new neighborhoods by bike and getting lost in the woods with his husband and dogs.